Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Lakers

 - He's knocked down 0.8 threes per game, or 5.9% of his team's makes from beyond the arc this season.

-- On the glass, the Lakers have allowed 44.9 rebounds per game, which puts them 25th in the league.
+- The Lakers concede 44.9 rebounds per game, ranking 25th in the league.

-- In terms of assists, the Lakers are ranked 15th in the league, giving up 25.7 per game.
+- Looking at assists, the Lakers are 15th in the NBA, conceding 25.7 per game.

-- Giving up 12.5 made 3-pointers per game, the Lakers are the 18th-ranked squad in the league.
+- Giving up 12.5 made 3-pointers per contest, the Lakers are the 18th-ranked team in the league.

 Nikola Jokic vs. the Lakers